-The Operational Plan that was produced in 2009 is currently being reviewed after discussion with National Treasury and Department of Transport that funding for the PTISG grant will resume at BCMM.
+The Operational Plan that was produced in 2009 is still valid since none of the projects have been implemented; however, it requires to be updated.
 The municipality is proposing the development of the business plan; financial modelling of it's the Mdantsane to East London Corridor (MELD) as priority number one and associated feeder routes.
-Tender for the review will be out in June 2016.